Frequently Asked Questions:

 Q: What safety precautions do you take?

 A: We practice CDC recommended infection control measures to ensure the safety of our patients and staff.
-Our drive-up testing model minimizes contact.
-You are required to wear a facemask for the antibody test at our North Scottsdale office.
+Our drive-up testing model minimizes contact and risk.
+You are required to wear a facemask if you are getting an antibody test.